 MMSD’s innovative Greenseams® Program is a land acquisition program that identifies and preserves open spaces for flood mitigation, water quality improvements, and habitat restoration.
 Habitats are restored, and these natural open spaces act as sponges, absorbing water before it floods downstream neighbors.
 Since its inception, Greenseams® has preserved hundreds of acres of open space along streams, shorelines, and wetlands.
 Understanding that highlighting green infrastructure projects throughout the region can inspire others, MMSD created the Green Luminary Awards.
 This monthly award spotlights successful green infrastructure projects throughout the region.
 Hoping to continue the trend to inspire other green infrastructure projects, MMSD has opened a Green Infrastructure Center of Excellence.
 The Center offers free services to the public through green infrastructure design, workshops, training and more.

 Many other non-government organizations are taking a lead to implement green infrastructure.
-The Milwaukee non-profit organization ReFlo has helped to capture thousand of gallons of stormwater throughout Milwaukee with a large breadth of projects ranging from small urban gardens to massive stormwater cisterns.
+The Milwaukee non-profit organization ReFlo has helped capture thousands of gallons of stormwater throughout Milwaukee with a large breadth of projects ranging from small urban gardens to massive stormwater cisterns.
 ReFlo has also developed a handbook for green infrastructure for Milwaukee Area Schools, which provides information and resources to assist schools with the process of successfully implementing and maintaining green infrastructure projects.
 The guide also encompasses permitting and approvals, school curriculum connections, impact plans, case studies, and options for funding.